-Drone surveying produces very large files and consequently Virtual Surveyor projects quickly consume a lot of space.
-You don't want all those files on your computer.
+Drone surveying produces very large files, and consequently Virtual Surveyor projects quickly consume a lot of space.
+You typically don't want all those files on your computer.
 You only want the projects that you are currently working on to be available locally.
 The rest can stay on the Dropbox cloud.

 This article describes the optimal Dropbox settings to achieve this.
 They are also the Dropbox default settings.

 - Click on the Dropbox icon in the Windows taskbar.

 - Click on your account icon and then click Preferences.

 - Make sure to have Save hard drive space automatically to On and Files added on web default: Online-only.